Office of Student Citizenship

 - OSC responds to reports alleging a student or student group has engaged in misconduct by activating MIT's student discipline process according to standards created by the Committee on Discipline.

-- OSC operates the Conflict Management @ MIT program, which provides mediation, restorative justice, facilitated dialogue, and other conflict management techniques and provides extensive training to the Institute community on related skills.
+- OSC integrates with the Conflict Management @ MIT program, which provides mediation, restorative justice, facilitated dialogue, and other conflict management techniques and provides extensive training to the Institute community on related skills.

 - OSC provides critical incident interventions when appropriate and structured educational outcomes for students who have violated MIT policies.